 Jolada Hittina Poori is a delicious mixed flour poori from North Karnataka.
 The flour is majorly made of Jowar flour, with the addition of few other flours to make a healthy version.

 This poori or vade can also be referred to as five flours vade as it is made with a mix of five different whole grains and lentils.
 Typically these are milled in large quantities and stored.
-When you require to make the pooris, a spicy mixture of spices and chili is added to the flour and deep fried.
-In the North Karnataka, they call this as Jolada Vade and I too went along with this as the person who shared this recipe did.
+When you require to make the pooris, a spicy mixture of spices and chili is added to the flour and deep-fried.
+In North Karnataka, they call this Jolada Vade and I too went along with this as the person who shared this recipe did.

 These deep fried Jowar Poori can be served with amla chutney and gasagase payasa on the side.
 I served it with Coconut chutney and kesari.
 The measurement of the poori yields 20 number of big sized vade/poori.